bf2fc6cc711aee1a0c2a/kas-installer/README.md

 `REDHAT_SSO_CLIENT_ID` (required), and `REDHAT_SSO_CLIENT_SECRET` (required).
 See the description for each variable in the [kas-installer-defaults.env](kas-installer-defaults.env) file for more information.

+### kas-fleet-manager admin API SSO

+The kas-fleet-manager will use MAS-SSO as an identity provider for its admin API endpoints by default.
+An alternate IdP may be provided by setting `ADMIN_API_SSO_BASE_URL`, `ADMIN_API_SSO_REALM`, and `ADMIN_API_SSO_ENDPOINT_URI` in your `kas-installer.env` configuration, or in the environment.
+See `kas-installer-defaults.env` for the default values.

+A token for use with the admin API endpoints by calling `./get_access_token.sh --sre-admin` (this is used internally by `managed_kafka.sh` when the `--admin` flag is provided).
+By default, the script is configured for use with a local MAS-SSO instance which has a client pre-configured for this purpose, `kafka-admin`.
+To provide a custom service account for use with the admin endpoints, provide values for the `ADMIN_API_CLIENT_ID` and `ADMIN_API_CLIENT_SECRET` configuration values.

 ### MAS SSO Resources

 MAS SSO (must always available to support kas-fleet-manager admin operations) may optionally be installed with modified